arifseyda/AssetManagementforICS/README.md

 ![image](https://user-images.githubusercontent.com/47140243/155843974-e732dd73-117f-457d-818b-33e21b725f5f.png)

-When we click the "Yazdır (Print)" button after entering the data, the data returned from the Edit section appear as follows.
+When we click the "Yazdır (Print)" button after entering the data, the data returned from the "Duzenle (Edit)" section appear as follows.

 ![image](https://user-images.githubusercontent.com/47140243/155844007-e1380570-6d74-4d47-b6f8-540ea19c11c4.png)

 In order to perform these operations, data such as location and process are assigned to the database in packetsniffer.py.
-In the data entered in the Edit button, the database is updated according to the id.
-In this way, we can see the new data when we click the Print button.
+In the data entered in the "Duzenle (Edit)" button, the database is updated according to the id.
+In this way, we can see the new data when we click the "Yazdır (Print)" button.

 # The other features of asset management tool